Last Updated on by Mitch Rezman

 Bags of fresh cranberries are in the grocery stores now too.
 I have had great success lightly steaming them and serving them up as treats (once they have cooled down completely – careful).
 Strings of plain popcorn are sure to make you a little more popular too….just supervise carefully.

-There’s lots to beware of this time of year too….such as electrical cords and all those lights.
 Nothing too close to your parrots, please.
 And don’t let them chew on your Christmas tree, fake or real.
 You just don’t know what’s on it, or if it’s been sprayed with anything.

 Christmas morning is always a delight…and the paper is almost always more fascinating than the toy inside, isn’t it?
-Use a matte paper, or plain old newspaper, not gloss or foil.
+Use matte paper, or plain old newspaper, not gloss or foil.
 Most of all, enjoy this time of year to be extra playful with your feathered friends, who want nothing more than to be included in all the action.

 Written by Denise Wamsley